 Vintage postcard.
 Photo: Electrola.

 German postcard, no. E 21.
 Photo: Constantin.
 Still from Winnetou I (Harald Reinl, 1963) with Chris Howland.
 Translation caption: "What do you do as a reporter, when you get no Indian in front of your camera?
-You put on some make up and make a self portrait, here, unfortunately, it failed."
+You put on some make-up and make a self-portrait, here, unfortunately, it failed."

 Lord Tuff-Tuff

-Another hightlight in the career of Chris Howland was his appearance in five film adaptations of the Karl May novels.
+Another highlight in the career of Chris Howland was his appearance in five film adaptations of the Karl May novels.
 His part as Lord Tuff-Tuff in Winnetou I/Apache Gold (Harald Reinl, 1963) was just a comic intermezzo, but for his performance as the butler Archie in his second Karl May film, Der Schut/The Shoot (Robert Siodmak, 1964), he received the second highest salary (after Lex Barker) of the cast.

 He played this role again in Durchs wilde Kurdistan/Wild Kurdistan (Franz Josef Gottlieb, 1965) and in the sequel Im Reiche des silbernen Löwen/Attack of the Kurds (Franz Josef Gottlieb, 1965).
-That same year he appeared for a last time in a Karl May film, Das Vermächtnis des Inka/Legacy of the Incas (Georg Marischka, 1965), as the Indian Don Parmesan.
+That same year he appeared for the last time in a Karl May film, Das Vermächtnis des Inka/Legacy of the Incas (Georg Marischka, 1965), as the Indian Don Parmesan.

-In 1970 Howard left Germany again, now to run his hotel Villa Columbus on Mallorca, where he also helped to found the first German language radio station.
+In 1970 Howard left Germany again, now to run his hotel Villa Columbus in Mallorca, where he also helped to found the first German-language radio station.
+In 1975 he returned again to Germany to present radio and TV shows.
+His autobiography 'Happy Days?' was released in 1997.

-The last years, he lived with his wife Monica Howland-Vervloet in Rösrath near Köln (Cologne) and appeared incidentally on TV to be a guest in talk shows or to perform one of his evergreens.
+In 2002 Chris Howland was awarded the Scharlih, the oldest Karl May prize, to honour his appearances in the Winnetou films.
+He married four times and has three children.
+In the last years, he lived with his wife Monica Howland-Vervloet in Rösrath near Köln (Cologne) and appeared incidentally on TV to be a guest in talk shows or to perform one of his evergreens.

-In 2007 Chris Howland returned for a last time on the screen in the Edgar Wallace parody Neues vom Wixxer/News from the Wixxer (Cyrill Boss, Philipp Stennert, 2007).
+Twice a month he presented his radio show Spielereien mit Schallplatten (Dalliances With Records) on WDR 4.
+In 2007 Chris Howland returned for the last time on the screen in the Edgar Wallace parody Neues vom Wixxer/News from the Wixxer (Cyrill Boss, Philipp Stennert, 2007).
 Typically he played the butler.

 German promotion card by Ingrid Orgel, Frankfurt/M.